 Health surveillance isn't always required, but employers do have a responsibility under COSHH to provide it where appropriate.
 This could be because the substance is specifically listed* as requiring surveillance under COSHH, or because an identifiable disease or adverse health effect may be related to the exposure.

 *Substances specifically listed as requiring health surveillance under COSHH are detailed in Schedule 6 of the regulations and include:

 As an employer, you must also provide information, instruction and training to employees.
 It's not enough to know about COSHH yourself.
 Employees need to know about the substances used or produced, the risks they are exposed to, and how they are being protected.

 Employees may need training on the procedures and control measures in place, and how to use them correctly.

 12.—(1) Every employer who undertakes work which is liable to expose an employee to a substance hazardous to health shall provide that employee with suitable and sufficient information, instruction and training.

-What would happen if a control measure failed, or a hazardous substance was leaked, or a fire broke out in the storage area?
+What would happen if a control measure failed, a hazardous substance leaked, or a fire broke out in the storage area?